Alternative Strategies for Discussion Boards

 If you are interested in utilizing this format, consider providing a clear and comprehensive rubric for the evaluation.
 Ask specific questions and guide students in how to create powerful feedback for their peers.

-In a research challenge discussion prompt, students are typically divided into small working groups or pairs and are then presented with a research question relevant to that week’s objectives.
+In a research challenge discussion prompt, students are typically divided into small working groups or pairs and are presented with a research question relevant to that week’s objectives.
 In pairs or small groups, students are asked to collect supporting outside content and craft a small bibliography of resources.
 You can also take this a step further by asking students to then post their own analysis.

 After research and analysis are provided from other students, their peers can then respond by posing additional questions, verifying resources, providing addition research and context, and more.
 You decide how far you’d like each response to dig into the research.
 This practice is primarily for information sharing and can be a great way to kick off a large research project.